Urgent newsPast Emergency News

 2. Computer software (programming and effective use of computers)

-4. Electronics (electronic engineering and electronic circuits, etc.)
+4. Electronics (electronics, electronic circuits, etc.)

 5. Computer applications (communication, artificial intelligence, image processing, etc.)